BiAPoL/blog/johannes_mueller/entry_sphinx/Readme.md

 ```
 API Reference
 =============
-This age contaians the API reference of a very good package.
+This age contains the API reference of a very good package.

 Submodule A
 ------------------